 Adding users to SMS subscription groups

-For a customer to receive an SMS message, they must have a valid phone number and be opted-in to a Subscription Group.
-Subscription Groups are tied to the SMS program you are running (make sure you follow the legal laws for SMS and have recorded consent for each customer).
-For more information, refer to SMS Subscription Groups.
+For a customer to receive an SMS message, they must have a valid phone number and be opted-in to a subscription group.
+Subscription groups are tied to the SMS program you are running (make sure you follow the legal requirements for SMS and have recorded consent for each customer).
+For more information, refer to SMS subscription groups.